 writer.writerow(product_detail)

-Our tutorial demonstrates how to utilize Python libraries to scrape product data from Walmart and save it in CSV format for subsequent analysis.
-The script provided is fundamental and offers a foundation that can be enhanced to increase the efficiency of the scraping process.
-Enhancements could include introducing random delays between requests to mimic human browsing patterns, implementing User-Agent and proxy rotation to avoid detection, and developing a robust error handling system to manage potential scraping interruptions or failures.
+In this tutorial, we explained how to use the Python libraries to scrape Walmart data and save them into a CSV file for later analysis.
+The script given is basic, and it serves as a starting point that you can modify to improve the efficiency of the scraping process.
+Improvements may include adding random time intervals between requests to simulate human browsing, using user-agents and proxies to mask the bot, and implementing advanced error handling to tackle scraping interruptions or failures.